 Why Would You Open a Certificate of Deposit?

 CDs can be considered a good investment for those looking for low risks and steady returns.
 Here are the major benefits of a certificate of deposit:

-CDs carry insurance of up to $250,000, like savings and checking accounts.
+- Government Guarantee: CDs carry insurance of up to $250,000, just like savings and checking accounts.

-Some CDs pay a very competitive rate, especially when compared with other guaranteed accounts like savings accounts.
+- Steady Returns: Some CDs pay a very competitive rate, especially when compared with other guaranteed accounts, like savings accounts.
 You can use a CD rate calculator to compare the options.

 As for how much money you should put in a CD, it depends.
 Limit your investment to the amount you don’t need to keep liquid.
 While interest rates for CDs are lower in 2022 than they have been in the past, they are still generally higher than interest rates on savings accounts.

 However, while CDs are the best option if you want higher interest in exchange for liquidity, high-yield savings accounts may be better if flexibility is important.
 And if you don’t need liquidity for a while, bonds and stocks may be better yet.

 Like many other financial vehicles, CDs are FDIC insured up to $250,000; you can’t lose money in a CD any more than you can in a savings account.
 Because they come with a guarantee, they are as safe as a checking account or savings account.

 The risk inherent to CDs is that you may need to cash them out before the term expires; if you do so, you could lose a significant amount of the interest you had gained.

 Almost as many types of CDs exist as there are types of savers.
 Use this guide to help narrow your search and find the type of CD that will best suit your financial goals.